pymargot/margot/README.md

-# What is margot?
+# margot is a framework for quanting with pydata.

-## margot wants you to be a better quant.

-Margot currently includes three components; these can be used together or independently.
+Margot currently includes three components; these can be used together, or independently:

+- margot.data
+- margot.backtest
+- margot.live

 # Margot Data